AnderGI/AnderGI/README.md

 # Hi everyone 🤘 Ander Gutierrez here!

 > Curious by nature, I like to push myself beyond my current knowledge.
 Challenges may be fierce, but with the drive knowledge-hunger gives, a challenge may eventually be a new unexplored road.
-It shouldn't be easy, but at leat, is funny[^1].
+It shouldn't be easy, but at leat, is funny. [^1]
 [^1]: Random Instagram motivational account.

 Some self traits 🙌 (not the CV must have ones):